-Your doctor will be able to tell you how long you will need to use additional contraceptive methods.
+Your doctor will be able to advise you about how long you will need to use additional contraceptive methods.

 Your doctor and pharmacist have more information on medicines that you need to be careful with or avoid while taking this medicine.
+Other medicines not listed above may also interact with drospirenone and ethinylestradiol.

-How to take ROSALEE
+How to take this medicine

-Follow all directions given to you by your doctor or pharmacist carefully.

-They may differ from the information contained in this leaflet.
+Follow carefully all directions given to you by your doctor or pharmacist.
+Their instructions may be different to the information in this leaflet.